1-Mile Swim

 • Swimmers cannot use the pool floor or lane dividers for assistance.

-• Athletes cannot use speed-enhancement devices, such as flippers.
+• Athletes cannot use speed-enhancement devices such as flippers.

 • No flotation devices are allowed, including life jackets, floaties or wetsuits.